- Every day, we are overloaded with information

 We’ve all heard the expressions, “There’s an app for everything” or “There’s an app for that”; yet 59% of employees say organizations are too slow incorporating apps into their business.

 Today, most leading organizations are using an employee platform or benefits platform, that enables employees to access information about their employment, including pay slips and employee benefits.
 By opting for a benefits platform provider that has its own app, employers can reach their employees on the device that’s always with them.
 This allows employers to send push notifications or messages inside the platform to reach and engage their workforce anywhere, anytime whether they're commuting, in between meetings or sitting on the sofa.

 Ready, Aim, Fire

 To make your communications personalized yet still appealing to everyone, first, think about the message you want to communicate.
-Next, use the filters in your communication tool to send messages to specific departments, age groups, countries or even individuals enrolled (or not yet enrolled) in a specific benefit.
+Next, use the filters in your communication engine to send messages to specific departments, age groups, countries or even individuals enrolled (or not yet enrolled) in a specific benefit.
 Then, select which channels you wish to use.